MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/local-storage.md

 ### [Considerations and limitations Version 2](#tab/v2)

 * The custom visuals local storage limit is 100 KB.
-* Data can be shared between visuals with the same GUID, same environment and for the same user only.
+* Data can be shared between visuals with the same GUID, same environment, and for the same user only.
 * The API is supported in the following environments:
   * Web
   * Desktop
   * SaaS Embed
   * Mobile
   * Report Server
-* The API isn't supported in export to PDF, ptpx scenarios.
+* The API isn't supported in export to PDF or ptpx scenarios.
-* The API is supported only when there's a user signed in.
+* The API is supported only when a user is signed in.
 * A visual’s data will be cleared 29 days after the most recent modification time.
 * This API is privileged API.
 * The key (parameter provided to *set*, *get*, *Remove*) has the following restrictions:
   * Length must be fewer than 128 characters
   * Can't contain the character '|'
-* The API can be not supported for many reasons such as not supported environment or the browser’s local storage isn't available.
-Consider checking the status of the API before using the set/get/remove methods.
-Even if it's supported, it might fail, so error handling is important..
+* There are many reasons this API might not be supported.
+For example,the environment might not be supported or the browser’s local storage isn't available.
+Consider checking the status of the API before using the *set/get/remove* methods.
+Even if the API is supported, it might fail, so error handling is important.

 ---